WFA: King of the Streets

+History

 Young Danish prospect Martin Kampmann received a call to fight for the heavily promoted WFA King of the Streets card on two days notice.
 He knocked out his opponent Aguilar in the first round.
 Four weeks after his win Kampmann made his UFC debut; once again on short notice.

 Lindland, who had moved up in weight class from Middleweight for his second match at Light Heavyweight, reportedly made $70,000 US for his match vs. Rampage.
 This exhibited that it was possible to receive a sizable payday outside of the Ultimate Fighting Championship.
 This was after being recently dismissed from the UFC in spite of his number 1 contender status for wearing an inappropriate sponsor on his shirt.
 Lindland stated that moving up in weight was not a problem, and that he could fight at any weight other than lightweight.
 In a 2012 interview with Cage Potato, Lindland said that his split decision loss to Rampage was his most bitter defeat.
 He felt that the fix was in and that he clearly won 2 rounds, despite two of the judges calling the fight in favor of Rampage.

 Former IFL champ and UFC competitor Matt Horwich is on record with the Baltimore Sun saying that Rampage vs Lindland was one of his favorite fights because of the size difference between the two.
 He also felt that Lindland did enough to get the decision.
 Kimo was originally scheduled to fight Rutten and had this to say: